Last Updated on February 9, 2024 by Mary Pressler

 Comparing electricity plans is easy with Quick Electricity.
 In most cases you have the option of switching online or by phone, which means you can complete the process without visiting your new electricity provider.

-Check the features of each plan carefully, to ensure you get the option that works best for your home.
+Check the features of each plan carefully, to ensure you get the option that works best for your house or apartment.
 For example, some plans offer perks like free weekends and bonuses for early payments.
-Also, if you focus on a green lifestyle, you can purchase a Rhythm electricity plan where 100% of the power comes from renewable sources.
+Also, if you focus on a green lifestyle, you can select an electricity plan where 100% of the power comes from renewable sources.

 Step Three: Contact Your Provider of Choice and Sign Up

 Once you have chosen a provider, sign up online or by phone and complete their sign-up process.
 Depending on the type of electricity plan, you may be subject to a credit check and the provider may request a deposit.

 Most electricity bills are paid after consuming electricity, and retailers require your credit record before signing you up.
 Consider that electric companies do not use your FICO score, but instead your TEC score (telecommunications, energy and cable).

 After the credit check is completed, the provider might ask for a deposit to sign you up.
 An electricity deposit normally ranges from $100 to $400, based on your credit check.
 These funds are refunded if you switch your electricity provider again in the future, minus any pending payments.

 If you choose prepaid electricity from Payless Power, there is no credit check and no deposit because you are paying for electricity in advance.
 Payless will notify when the balance in your account is low, so you can purchase more electricity.
 For $40 down, Payless will connect your electricity today.

 Step Four: Get to Know Your New Electric Company